 A chartered public finance accountant and a trained town planner, Tim retired as Director of Finance for a major local authority in 2008.
-He now works as a consultant in finance and governance, and holds a number of non-executive roles.
+He is “retired” but occasionally still works as a consultant in finance and governance, and holds a number of non-executive roles.
 He is also the independent chair of the audit committees at North East Lincolnshire Council and North East Lincolnshire Clinical Commissioning Group.
 Tim is a trustee and non-executive director in the public and private sector of various local charities including Hinckley Homeless Group, CAB, Food Bank and Worklink and the family and work initiative.

-Tim is Chair of the MAT Board of Directors as well as Chair of the George Eliot School LGB.
+Tim is Chair of the combined George Eliot / Hartshill School RAB.